calixo888/blog/posts/whats-programming-used-for-nowadays.md

 No matter if you identify as a traditional techy, a novice in the world of programming, or even just wondering if you should get into it, programming holds a significant role in society, and it’s definitely worth learning for people in any field.

+I'm currently building [1Academy](https://1academy.org), so if you have any questions, feel free to message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!

-Written by Elizabeth Field, edited by [Calix Huang](https://www.linkedin.com/in/calix-huang/)
+Written by Elizabeth Field, edited by [Calix Huang](https://www.linkedin.com/in/calix-huang/).